jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 BMP images are only supported for backward compatibility.
 In general it is best to avoid BMP images since they aren't compressed.
-If used, BMP images must be 24 bit, true colour, bitmaps.
+If used, BMP images must be 24 bit, true color, bitmaps.

 See also :ref:`ex_insert_image`.